10 Essential Heart Block Images Every Cardiologist Should Know

 • P Waves: Atrial activity continues independently, often at a rate that exceeds that of ventricular contractions.
 This highlights the ongoing electrical activity in the atria despite the lack of communication with the ventricles.

 Recent studies indicate that individuals with complete heart block have a five-year survival rate as low as 37% if untreated, underscoring the importance of prompt diagnosis and intervention.
-The prevalence of third-degree AV block in the general adult population is low, ranging from 0.4% to 0.6%, which highlights its rarity.
+The prevalence of complete heart block in the general adult population is low, ranging from 0.4% to 0.6%, which highlights its rarity.
 Additionally, patients with high-grade AV block experience significantly higher mortality rates at one year, emphasizing the critical need for effective management strategies.

 The central node represents the main topic, while the branches show key features and related information.
 Each color-coded branch helps you see how different aspects of complete heart block connect and contribute to understanding the condition.